ShashankSuresh/Sample/API exercise.md

 ```
 ### Answer #6:

-In the Path Parameters conversation ID string is defined as CNV_123 but we are passing CN_123 in the URL due to which we received error message as "Unknown conversation ID cn_123".
+The reason why the above API Post request fails with the "message": "Unknown conversation ID cn_123" is because, the type of a conversation ID is ```cnv_:number``` but we are passing it as ```cn_123```.

+By introducting schema validation libraries such as Yup or Joi will help capture the invalid schema even before firing an API call.

 ![alt text](Q6Screenshot1.JPG)